liborty/Blog/2020-01-02-the-joy-of-bashing.md

 We could reach for `awk` (`dc,bc`, etc.) but the code becomes a bit messy and uncharacteristically long-winded for Bash.
 Most of the facilities that these external programs offer are an overkill.
-Plus we have to start new sub-processes for them, even for every simple calculations such as this example:
+Plus we have to start new sub-processes for them, even for very simple calculations such as this example:
 ```bash
 C=$( awk "BEGIN { print $A / $B }" )
 ```